OvercastNetwork/ProjectAres/README.md

 A copy of the GNU Affero General Public License is included in the file LICENSE.txt

 # Status

+**It is currently a major pain in the ass to build this and get it running.
+We know this, and will improve the situation in the near future.**

 These plugins were converted from an internal project to open source in a rush, so they are not yet well adapted for third party use.
 Improving this adaptation